I've had my nostril, tongue, belly button, multiple ear cartilage, & a few unmentionables pierced.

-Modifying your body with a piercing is a little more tricky than modifying it with a tattoo.
-Although a piercing is a quick pinch that's over in an instant, the pain and discomfort afterwards lasts much longer than the pain inflicted by a tattoo.
-Tattoos heal initially in 5–10 days, and will be healed completely after 45 (that's the length of time it takes for the skin to regenerate after being damaged.)
+Modifying your body with a piercing is a little trickier than modifying it with a tattoo.
+Although a piercing is a quick pinch that's over in an instant, the pain and discomfort afterward lasts much longer than the pain inflicted by a tattoo.
+Tattoos heal initially in 5–10 days and will be healed completely after 45 (that's the length of time it takes for the skin to regenerate after being damaged.)

-Piercings take a minimum of 4–6 weeks, depending on the location of the piercing--belly button piercings take up to 9–12 months to completely heal.
+Piercings take a minimum of 4–6 weeks, depending on the location of the piercing—belly button piercings take up to 9–12 months to completely heal.
 Because of their extended healing times, and because piercings are essentially open wounds on the body, proper care is highly important.
 Your piercer will instruct you on the basics of caring for and cleaning your new piercing.
 With the exception of oral piercings, for which you would use mouthwash, most piercings require that you wash the area twice a day with anti-bacterial liquid soap (no fragrances or scented soaps), preferably while in the shower.
 Certain piercings, like a navel ring, require sea salt soaks after cleansing.
-We're socially programmed to apply Neosporin or Bacitracin when a wound hurts, but in the case of piercings these products will hinder, not help, healing.
+We're socially programmed to apply Neosporin or Bacitracin when a wound hurts, but in the case of piercings, these products will hinder, not help, healing.
 Never touch the piercing itself unless you have washed your hands with antibacterial liquid soap first.

 The most important thing to remember is to stay calm, and only consider removing the piercing as a last resort.
 Keep in mind, however, that most doctors aren't familiar with piercing solutions and techniques, and may offer poor advice.
 The best thing for you to do if you experience an adverse reaction to one of your piercings is to contact the shop that did your work and ask for their expert advice.
 If you were unimpressed or uncomfortable with the shop's employees or procedures, seek the advice of a more reputable establishment or contact one of the many sites offering free online consultations.